 They say the way to a man’s heart is through his stomach.
-As it turns out, that’s the way to my heart too and after eating my way around Prague I think this city has finally gotten under my skin.
+As it turns out, that’s the way to my heart too and after eating my way around Prague I think this city has finally gotten under my skin for good.

-I’ve always liked Prague but I’m not sure I’ve ever loved it.
-The city is gorgeous of course, some say the most beautiful in Europe (I don’t), but once you’ve seen the Old Town, the massive castle on the hill and pushed your way through the hordes on Charles Bridge, what more is there to Prague?
+I’ve always liked Prague.
+Sometimes I’ve loved it, sometimes not so much but it has always left me intrigued.
+The city is gorgeous of course, some say the most beautiful in Europe, but once you’ve wandered through the old town, the massive castle on the hill and pushed your way through the hordes on Charles Bridge, what more is there to Prague?

 One of the reasons Prague left me feeling a little disappointed in the past is the food.
 If you head a few streets away from a touristy area you can usually find a nicer restaurant with more reasonable prices but that’s not necessarily the case in Prague.
 You have to really know where to go.
 You can head outside of Prague 1, the district with all the main sights but it can be a long way to go just for a quiet meal.

 When I was invited by Eating Prague to review their food tour I figured this was a great opportunity to discover a different side of the city, to find some local haunts where people are passionate about the food they serve and the quality of the ingredients, not just taking advantage of Prague’s position as a top travel destination.